apache/accumulo-website/contributor/index.md

 <img src="https://builds.apache.org/job/Accumulo-1.7/lastBuild/buildStatus" style="height: 1.1em"> [1.7 Branch][17build]

-# Create a Ticket for New Bugs or Feature
+## Create a Ticket for New Bugs or Feature

 If you run into a bug or think there is something that would benefit the project, we encourage you to file an issue at the [Apache Accumulo JIRA][jiraloc] page.
 Regardless of whether you have the time to provide the fix or implementation yourself, this will be helpful to the project.

-# Building Accumulo from Source
+## Building Accumulo from Source

-## Checking out from Git
+### Checking out from Git

-There are several methods that can be used to obtain the Accumulo source code.
-Follow one of the methods described below.
-Note that if you prefer to use SSH rather than https you can refer to the [GitHub help pages](https://help.github.com/) for creating a GitHub account and setting up [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).
+There are several methods for obtaining the Accumulo source code.
+If you prefer to use SSH rather than HTTPS you can refer to the [GitHub help pages][github-help] for creating a GitHub account and setting up [SSH keys][ssh].

-### From the Apache Hosted Repository
+#### - from the Apache Hosted Repository

     git clone https://gitbox.apache.org/repos/asf/accumulo.git

-### From the Github Mirror
+#### - from the Github Mirror

     git clone https://github.com/apache/accumulo.git

-### From your Github Fork
+#### - from your Github Fork

-It is also possible to [fork](https://help.github.com/articles/fork-a-repo/) a repository in GitHub so that you can freely experiment with changes without affecting the original project.
+It is also possible to [fork] a repository in GitHub so that you can freely experiment with changes without affecting the original project.
 You can then submit a [pull request](https://help.github.com/articles/about-pull-requests/) from your personal fork to the project repository when you wish to supply a contribution.

     git clone git@github.com:<account name>/accumulo.git

-#### Retrieval of upstream changes
+##### Retrieval of upstream changes

 Additionally, it is beneficial to add a git remote for the mirror to allow the retrieval of upstream changes.

     git remote add upstream http://github.com/apache/accumulo.git

-# Running a Build
+## Running a Build

 Accumulo uses  [Apache Maven][maven] to handle source building, testing, and packaging.
 To build Accumulo, you will need to use Maven version 3.0.5 or later.